 Question: And what about the company retirement plans?

 Answer: Corporate retirement plans (Money Purchase, Profit Sharing, Pension or 401K plans) require a QDRO (Qualified Domestic Relations Order) to be submitted to the employer in order to split-up the asset.
 Although this asset cannot be divided prior to divorce, at least you will be able to take control of some portion of your assets sooner, rather than later.

-A qualified financial professional can assist with the tax implications of the division of assets.
+The qualified financial professional on the Collaborative Divorce team can assist you with the tax implications of the division of your marital assets.

 Filed in: Finances and the Financial Neutral